The challenge of hidden gifts in multi-agent reinforcement learning

-We tested the independent PG agents, with action history inputs, over many episodes to ensure that we could see convergence.
-We examined the original independent PG agents and compared them to both PG agents with the original correction term above, and the self-correction term.
-As well, we examined PG agents with a max-entropy term, which could theoretically also reduce the variance in the learned policies \cite{ahmed2019understanding,haarnoja2018soft, eysenbach2022maximum}.
-We found that all of the agents converged to a fairly high success rate over time (Fig. \ref{fig:6}a) and high cumulative reward (Fig. \ref{fig:6}b).
-But, the variance was markedly different.
-The variance of the standard independent PG agents was quite high, and the variance of the max-entropy agents wasn't any lower throughout most of the episodes, with the exception of the early episodes (Fig. \ref{fig:6}c).
-In contrast, the variance of the agents with the correction term was a bit lower.
-But, interestingly, it was the agents with the self-correction term that showed the lowest variance.
+With action history inputs, we trained PG agents with and without the correction and self-correction terms over seven days to ensure convergence.
+Additionally, we examined PG agents with a maximum entropy term, which should also reduce the variance in the learned policies \citep{ahmed2019understanding,haarnoja2018soft, eysenbach2022maximum}.
+We found that all of the agents converged to a fairly high success rate over time (Fig. \ref{fig:6a}), high cumulative reward (Fig. \ref{fig:6b}) and reduced the distance between themselves (Fig.\ref{fig:behav2}b).
+Notably, the collective success variance was markedly different.
+The variance of the standard PG agents was quite high with steep spikes, and the variance of the max-entropy agents were not any different throughout the majority of the episodes, with the exception of the very early episodes (Fig. \ref{fig:6c}).
+In contrast, the variance of the agents with the correction term was a bit lower but more stable.
+Interestingly, the agents with the self-correction term showed the lowest variance.
 We believe that this may be due to added noise from considering multiple policies in the update.
-Altogether, these results confirm that the correction term we derived from our formal analysis can reduce variance in performance on the Manitokan task, but the greatest reduction in variance is achieved by using a self-correction term.
-This is interesting, in part, because it shows that it may be possible to resolve the complexities of hidden gift credit assignment using self-awareness, rather than full collective agent awareness.
+Altogether, these results show that the correction term reduces variance in performance in the hidden gift problem, but is more prominent when decentralized with self-correction.
+This is interesting because it shows that it may be possible to resolve the complexities of hidden gift credit assignment using self learning-awareness rather than collective learning-awareness.